 St. Mark Episcopal Church, Alero Boma

-The idea to help construction a Pre-school for children St. Mark Episcopal Church in Alero was results of STAD chairperson’s visit to the new born nation- the Rep. of South Sudan in January 2012.
-Alero Boma about 8 kilometers from Yei town and 15 kilometers from Kaya.
+The idea to help construction a Pre-school for children St. Mark Episcopal Church in Alero was results of STAD chairperson’s visit to the newborn nation- the Rep. of South Sudan in January 2012.
+Alero Boma about 8 kilometres from Yei town and 15 kilometres from Kaya.
 It is a rural area with a population of about 8.700 persons from whom 3.000 are children.
 The population is growing since a number of refugees from surrounding cities and camps move to this area to start agricultural activities.
 Most households consist of single women with 4 to 6 children.
 Most of them are young children.
 And it has an estimated population of about 3.000 children in the school age.

 South Sudan hardly has any experiences in pre-school education, but we believe with this system we are able to prepare the children for a better education and make them more successful in future in the market labour or development of the country.